 Milan’s Chinatown packs a lot into a little space.
 Comprising only a half-dozen square blocks with one main thoroughfare along Via Paolo Sarpi, you’ll find a good mix of inexpensive shops, lively bars, and hole-in-the-wall restaurants serving a variety of cuisines (including Italian, but usually with a distinct Asian flare).
 The vibe is loose and easy compared to the city’s more fashionable districts, and tourists tend to overlook it, which makes for a more “local” feel.
 Try the Cantine Isola, where the owners will happily let you try hundreds of wines while you snack on delicious aperitivo in their outdoor seating area.
 And don’t miss La Chiesetta, a bar situated within a tiny Gothic church that has been in place for 1300 years or so.

 Shopping is practically a religion in Milan, and Via della Spiga is the premier spot for the city’s fanciest shops and boutiques.
-The only street that is completely closed to cars in the entire city center, you can safely wander it without worrying about reckless moped drivers.
+Completely pedestrianized, you can safely wander it without worrying about reckless moped drivers.
 Nearby avenues like Via Borgospesso and Via Gesu are also dense with stores, and of course the nearby Galleria is essentially the world’s most upscale shopping mall.
 Those looking for items at more reasonable price points might try Corso di Porto Ticinese near Basilica San Lorenzo Maggiore, and also Via Dante, which leads from the Duomo up past the Brera district to Castle Sforza.

 Opera has been a fixture of Milanese culture for hundreds of years, and the city keeps the tradition alive with many grand theaters.
 The Teatro alla Scala is one of the world’s most famous opera houses, and if you’re in the mood for a splurge, you will see some of the planet’s finest musicians onstage there.
+(Or enjoy the building’s grandeur on a guided tour.)
 But you don’t necessarily have to break the bank.
 The Auditorium di Milano, renovated in the late ‘90s and featuring impeccable acoustics is another, cheaper possibility.
 Not into opera, but still a music fan?
 Milan has many options for you as well, including the Blue Note jazz club in Porto Nuevo, the dance clubs of Corso Como, and Le Trottoir near the Navigli District, which offers an eclectic mix of rock, funk, and pop.

 Northern wine meets Southern wine and all parts in between in the cafes and bars of Milan.
 Chefs and sommeliers from the nearby Piedmont and Veneto regions are here of course, pouring Barberas and Valpolicellas, but winemakers from all over the country bring their varietals to this city, which is more closely connected geographically with the European continent than further down the “boot.”
 Sicilian wines are particularly popular, with Nero d’Avola and other southern wines like Negroamaro, and of course Tuscan options like Sangiovese widely available.
 Be sure to try some Primitivo from the Lombardy region, which encompasses Milan.
 Wine bars are all over town, but you may want to try Signorvino, which has a view of the Duomo, or go a little off the beaten track at Cantine Isola, in Chinatown.

 Few cities in Italy suffered more than Milan in World War II, as an estimated 65% of the city was totally destroyed by Allied bombing campaigns.
 Monte Stella Park, located near the San Siro area west of the city center, is situated on a man-made hill (its name literally means “little mountain”) formed with debris collected from all those destroyed buildings.
 Going here is thus an opportunity both to get out and see more of Milan, as well as a way to learn about how this resilient city has been reborn and renewed time and time again.
-Soccer fans might also enjoy visiting the nearby soccer stadium, the largest in Italy, with an 80,000-seat capacity and an impressive, modernist structure.
+Soccer fans might also enjoy visiting the nearby San Siro football stadium, the largest in Italy and home to both A.C.
+Milan and Inter Milan teams; with an 80,000-seat capacity and an impressive, modernist structure.